SheriZig/UCF-Bootcamp-Class-Repository/README.md

 ## Analysis and Challenges
 The analysis was conducted on a database that consisted of 4113 datapoints that included a wide variety of categories and subcategories.
 For the purposes of this analysis, the dataset was filtered to only include the ‘Theater’ category and ‘Plays’ subcategory.
 The date range of the data was between 2010 and 2017.

-When defining the criteria for the =CountIF function, if the analyst does not use <= and >= the data returned will not be correct.
-Also, a challenge could be created if all the datapoints are not accounted for in the number of successful, failed, canceled and total projects calculations.
 ### Analysis of Outcomes Based on Launch Date

 ![image](https://user-images.githubusercontent.com/88912539/131234260-063b2e8c-b7cd-4ae3-b169-fce7c9f14bba.png)